abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 have to put our hearts into that.
 We do this by opening our eyes, taking a look around, seeing how people are doing, and responding with our hearts.
-We reach out to people who look like they may be struggling, not doing so well, or who need a little bit of a lift.
+We reach out to people who look like they may be struggling, not doing so well, or needing a little bit of a lift.
 And in our hearts we forgive those who’ve made mistakes, whether they’ve asked for forgiveness or not.
 That’s just ordinary kindness, but it’s earthworm kindness—it’s what creates an environment in the community that is very